0tSystemsPublicRepos/IfritProxy/README.md

 IFRIT operates as intelligent middleware between the internet and production applications.
 When a request arrives, IFRIT makes a real-time decision: pass it through to the legitimate backend or serve a honeypot response.

-The decision-making process follows a **four-stage pipeline**:
+The decision-making process follows a **multi-stage pipeline**:

 1. **Stage 0: Whitelist Check** - Does this IP/path have an exception? → Pass through
 2. **Stage 1: Local Rules** - Does this match obvious attack patterns? → Honeypot
 3. **Stage 2: Database Patterns** - Have we seen this attack before? → Honeypot (cached)
-4. **Stage 3: LLM Analysis** - Is this a novel attack? → Call Claude/GPT → Honeypot
+4. **Stage 3: LLM Analysis** - Is this a novel attack? → Ask AI → Honeypot

 **Throughout this process:**
-- Sensitive data is anonymized before reaching local/external LLMs (as of current version only support Anthropic Claude)
+- Sensitive data is anonymized before reaching local/external LLMs (currently supports Anthropic Claude)
 - Attack patterns are learned and stored for future reference
 - Attacker profiles are built based on behavior
 - All requests generate detailed logs for threat intelligence